 Make child care affordable and accessible

-UVic continues to explore future expansion supported by the BC Government's Major Capital Child Care Spaces Expansion Program.
+UVic continues to explore program and service expansion supported by the BC Government's Major Capital Child Care Spaces Expansion Program.

 Student Affairs; Campus Planning

-Mitigate financial barriers for UVic students In progress.
+Mitigate financial barriers for UVic students Complete.
 An Affordability Working Group was established in January 2024 to advise and assist on current affordability programs and develop recommendations for additional affordability resources and supports.
+A new webpage launched in 2024/25.
 Student Affairs

 Indigenous Scholarship program In progress.
 VP Indigenous; Student Affairs